ryanirl/data-analysis-projects/cell_instance_segmentation/README.md

 2. SH-SY5Y (shsy5y)
 3. Cort (cort)

-The LIVECELL Data is a dataset containing 8 Cell Types, including the SH-SY5Y cell line but not Astro or Cort cells.
+Though the competition is only based on the 3 cell types listed above, the predecessor to this dataset is the LIVECELL dataset which containing 8 Cell Types, including the SH-SY5Y cell line but not the Astro or Cort cell line.
 The SH-SY5Y data in the LIVECELL Data IS seperate from the data we are given in the competition.
 The other 7 Cell Types in the LIVECELL Data are:
 1. A172
 2. BT474
 3. BV-2